GiovanniStivella/electoral-behaviour/README.md

 Starting from this dataset, I was able to perform statistical analysis.

 The first stage was to perform linear regression and producing estimates of the ideological positions of precincts (`lmer_maps.R`)

+Then, Bayesian estimation of ideological positions of both precincts and candidates are tried through STAN software.